Dive into the wonderful world of the sea’s giants with Whales: Beneath the Surface at the Natural History Museum.

 Discover the immense variety between more than 100 specimens of whales, dolphins and porpoises from the museum’s research collection, as they’re showcased together for the first time.
 Learn all about the eating habits of whales and how these social mammals communicate through sounds and songs.
 And immerse yourself in one of the exhibition’s highlights, which demonstrates how some whales sense their prey using sound.

-During your visit, pass through the museum's magnificent Hintze Hall to come face to face with a giant 4.5 tonne (4500kg) blue whale skeleton, unveiled on the first day of the exhibition.
+During your visit, pass through the museum's magnificent Hintze Hall to come face to face with a giant 25.2m (82.7ft) blue whale skeleton and more new displays, unveiled on the first day of the exhibition.